Mapping Custom Bank Codes

 The Debit or Credit value you set in a format profile overrides the value in the bank data NetSuite imports.
 For example, if the bank code type is a credit value but you select a debit value in your format profile, NetSuite imports the data as a debit.

-7. If you want to exclude the bank transaction code from transaction processing so that NetSuite ignores all transactions containing the code, check the Exclude box.
+7. If you’d like to exclude the bank transaction code from transaction processing so that NetSuite ignores all transactions containing the code, check the Exclude box.
 By default, the system clears this box.

 Some formats contain codes you want to exclude.
-For example, in the BAI2 format, the bank transaction code “890” does not contain useful monetary information for imported transactions.
+For example, in the BAI2 format, the bank transaction code “890” doesn’t contain useful monetary information for imported transactions.
 However, the “890” code is already excluded from the core parsers and parser plug-ins for BAI2.

-Excluded transactions do not count toward the number of imported transactions and do not appear in the Import Details page.
+Excluded transactions don’t count toward the number of imported transactions and don’t appear on the Import Details page.

-8. To inactivate the bank transaction code, check the Inactive box.
+8. Check the Inactive box to inactivate the bank transaction code.
 By default, the system clears this box.

 9. Click Save to save the format profile, or Save & New to save the current format profile and create a new one.